Dolphins battle hard after Tua Tagovailoa injury, but lose to Bengals

 Bridgewater played pretty well in a difficult spot.
 The Dolphins scored late in the first half on a shovel pass to Chase Edmonds to cut Cincinnati's lead to 14-12.
 As the defense held the Bengals scoreless in the third quarter, a long pass from Bridgewater to Tyreek Hill set up a field goal to give Miami the lead.
 The Dolphins led 15-14 into the fourth quarter.

 The Bengals, using a tricky receiver pass from Tyler Boyd on third down and a long pass to Boyd, got down to the 1-yard line.
-Joe Mixon was held up at the goal line twice on second and third down, and the Bengals settled for a 19-yard field goal and the lead.
-It was a big win for the Dolphins defense, but they still lost the lead.
+Joe Mixon was held up at the goal line twice on second and third down, and the Bengals settled for a 19-yard field goal and a 17-15 edge.
+It was a big win for Miami's defense, but they still lost the lead.

 The Bengals added on a 57-yard field goal from Evan McPherson with 6:13 to go to increase their lead to 20-15.